Date Established: 2/19/2007

 University policies must be reviewed, approved, and published in the web-based UB Policy Library to promote awareness, compliance, and accountability.

-The university has established a standard policy document and review process to achieve consistency and appropriateness, and formally approves, issues, and maintains university policies in a central policy library.
+The university follows a consistent and transparent policy development, review, and approval process detailed in the procedures to Develop and Maintain a UB Policy and maintains university policies in a central policy library.

 Policy, Compliance and Internal Controls